-- 120. Institutions are required to scrutinise applications for study by students to ensure that they are eligible for EFA funding under Section 3 and to support the student's case for consideration as ordinarily resident in England.
-Good practice is for institutions to record (rather than photocopy) documentation to prove eligibility, including any relevant documentary evidence to support any individual student eligibility granted for students not meeting the normal three-year residency requirement.
-Where documentation is recorded as having been seen, institutions need to be fully aware of the implications of the documents they are approving.
-In particular, institutions are advised that the EFA does not require or expect passports to be photocopied by institutions, although passport numbers or references may be recorded by institutions where necessary. - 121.
+- 120. Institutions are required to scrutinise applications for study by students to ensure that they are eligible for ESFA funding under section 3 and to support the student's case for consideration as ordinarily resident in England.
+Good practice is for institutions to record (rather than photocopy) documentation to prove eligibility, including any relevant documentary evidence to support any individual student eligibility granted for students not meeting the normal 3 year residency requirement.
+Where institutions record that they have seen documentation, they must be fully aware of the implications of the documents they are approving.
+In particular, the ESFA advises institutions that we do not require or expect them to photocopy passports, although passport numbers or references should be recorded by institutions where necessary. - 121.
 Foreign nationals will have Home Office documentation that outlines their status, for example refugee status, humanitarian protection, discretionary leave or exceptional leave to enter or remain (ELE/ELR) in the UK.
 Asylum seekers will be able to produce an application registration card (ARC) which is issued on or close to the date of their asylum claim.
 The date of issue will be recorded on the ARC.